When you’re expecting a new little one, you get tons of advice about all the baby must haves.

 The solution?
 Read the manual.

-This must-have guide teaches you how to get your baby from cranky to calm in minutes.
+This must-have guide teaches you how to get your baby from cranky to calm in minutes, and it’s a must in any new dad survival kit.
 Bonus: The book has pictures to show you all the techniques and handy reference pages to save you from having to read the book cover-to-cover.

 But the time to read it is not in the middle of an inexplicable crying fit.